ledermann/keepr/README.md

 	[asset liability revenue expense forward debtor creditor]

 Accounts can have "child" accounts.
 All entries posted in a child account will be shown in the "parent" account as well.
-To create a child account, use:
+To create a child account:

 	account_1400 = Keepr::Account.create!(number: 1400, name: 'Software', kind: :expense)
 	account_14001 = Keepr::Account.create!(number: 14001, name: 'Rails', parent: account_1400 , kind: :expense)